Rules Of Adding And Subtracting Integers

 History of Integers

 The concept of negative numbers was not always readily accepted in mathematics.
 They were initially viewed with skepticism and sometimes considered absurd.
 Early mathematicians struggled to make sense of quantities less than zero.
-However, as trade and commerce expanded, the need for representing debts and deficits became apparent.
+Still, as trade and commerce expanded, the need for representing debts and deficits became apparent.
 Indian mathematicians, such as Brahmagupta in the 7th century, were among the first to formally define and use negative numbers.
 They recognized that negative numbers could be treated as properties of numbers, just like positive numbers.
 Over time, the acceptance and use of integers spread to other parts of the world, becoming an essential part of modern mathematics.

 Essential Concepts